Ennis is the place to be, where the fish are hungry and the hatches are on. Why not plan a trip?

 Ruby is the perfect name for this river, because it is a largely hidden, sparkling gem.
 It's a great place for anglers who enjoy solitude and low fishing pressure.
 Secluded and set among a gorgeous backdrop of majestic mountainry, the Ruby offers backcountry Montana fishing experiences like no other.
 Spring is a good time for nymphs and midges that attract hungry browns.

 Mid-April through Mid-May brings some great dry fly fishing on the Big Hole River.
-While the crowds are missing, the fish certainly are not, and the stonefly hatch brings out aggressive fish trying to dust off winter scarcity.
+While the crowds are missing, the fish certainly are not, and the stonefly hatch brings out aggressive fish trying to break their winter fast.
 The Big Hole is one of the most popular rivers in Southwest Montana for fishing in the summer, so early spring is the time to come to beat the crowds.

 Hitting the Jefferson river at the right time is about finding the window between when the ice begins to melt and before runoff begins.
 When you get it right, and the weather allows, this river lights up!
 Dry flies and streamers bring eager trout to your line and lead to aggressive strikes.
 The Jefferson is an excellent option for spring fly fishing in Montana.